Industrial-Shields/python3-librpiplc/README.md

 $`python3 setup.py install`

-### Once installed, make sure to comment the following lines from config.txt file:
+### (Only for Raspberry PLC v3) Once installed, make sure to comment the following lines from config.txt file:

 You can find the file here: